 Here, student borrowers are also provided with logistical repayment information, like who to contact and in what scenarios you should contact your loan service provider.

 Not paying loans on time and allowing student loans to fall into delinquency could have consequences in many areas of a borrower’s life.
 Therefore, during student loan exit counseling, there is a large focus on borrowers avoiding default on their student loans.
-This section will discuss the consequences for both a borrower’s federal loans (such as loss of deferment options) and for career and future income (such as wage garnishment and impact to credit scores).
+This section will discuss the consequences for both a borrower’s federal loans (such as loss of student loan deferment options) and for career and future income (such as wage garnishment and impact to credit scores).

 It will also cover options in the event that a borrower cannot make payments, such as deferment and forbearance, and the pros and cons of each of these options.